SignPath/fdn-website/mapeditor.org.markdown

 permalink: /mapeditor.org/
 ---

-# Tiled - a flexible map editor
+# A flexible map editor

 Tiled is a general purpose tile map editor for all tile-based games, such as RPGs, platformers or Breakout clones.